Division of Energy Employees Occupational Illness Compensation (DEEOIC)

 Print Form and Mail Option

 All DEEOIC forms listed below are available on-line to complete, print and submit via U.S. MAIL.
 Simply click on the appropriate form to begin.
 Then fill in the required information using your computer keyboard and print the form using the Adobe Acrobat Reader PRINT icon.
 You may hand write any additional information on the printed hard copy.
 You may decline the option to apply for a digital signature and instead sign the form with your hand-written signature.
-Finally, you can mail the completed form to the appropriate DEEOIC District office.
+Finally, you can mail the completed form to:

 The U.S. Department of Labor’s Division of Energy Employees Occupational Illness Compensation (DEEOIC) established 11 Resource Centers nationwide to assist workers and their families apply for benefits under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).
 Resource Centers are located in Livermore, California; Westminster, Colorado; Idaho Falls, Idaho; Paducah, Kentucky; Espanola, New Mexico; Las Vegas, Nevada; Buffalo, New York; Portsmouth, Ohio; North Augusta, South Carolina; Oak Ridge, Tennessee; and Richland, Washington.